 A Passage To India – E.M.
 Forster

-Now, just because I’m a local bookstore fiend doesn’t mean there aren’t cracking deals to be found through the bigger retailers.
+Now, just because I’m a local bookstore fiend doesn’t mean there aren’t best book bargains to be found through the bigger retailers.
 I’m not that much of a snob! 😉

-Dymocks tends to run some fantastic 3-for-2 promotions, and I’m always keeping an eye out for deals on the Penguin Classics (particularly when they come with the gorgeous Penguin merch!).
+Dymocks (Australia’s major book retailer) tends to run some fantastic 3-for-2 promotions, and I’m always keeping an eye out for deals on the Penguin Classics (particularly when they come with the gorgeous Penguin merch!).
+I also subscribe to the mailing list Book Grocer, because they have some cracking deals come around now and then.
+(I’m not affiliated with any of these folks, just love their work!)

 What’s the best bargain you’ve ever found on a book?
 Let me know in the comments below (or tell us over at KUWTP on Facebook!).